Chookees/Synchronizer/README.md

 ### 🔜 V0.4.0.0 -> Q1 2024
 - Support of Network drives
 - Settings Presets
-- "SupportPackage.zip" creation which collects data for better error analysis

 ### 🔜 V0.3.0.0 -> Q4 2023
 - More settings available in the Configuration Window